8734 E Shea Blvd. Suite 108

 Yes, you can.
 You should be able to see small thin black lines inside your fingers or hand after pressing the flashlight into your hand or finger from the back until it is not visible.
 You should see thin red lines illuminating your hand if you look closely.
 The thin red lines you are seeing are your veins.

-The skin gets illuminated by infrared light, which causes a red pattern to appear.
+The skin gets illuminated by the Accuvein infrared light, which causes a red pattern to appear.
 The red lines immerge from hemoglobin, a protein that carries oxygen in the blood.
 These dark roads along the skin lead the specialists to their target as they find a vein suitable for the treatment.
 The pattern appears darker when oxygen gets driven into veins.
+This vein mapping system for skin treatment minimizes bruises and provides for faster healing.

 Do Vein Finders Work on Black Skin?

-Vein visibility is not that visible for African-Americans, Asians, and obese patients.
-However, using an infrared device, all subgroups showed increased vein visibility.
+Vein visibility is not always visible for African-Americans, Asians, and obese patients.
+However, using an infrared device like the Accuvein vein visualization technology, all subgroups showed increased vein visibility.

 Is AccuVein Real?

 Yes.
-The AccuVein imaging system provides users with a virtual representation of the underlying vascular system using a portable, handheld device with a laser scanner, laser processing system, and digital laser projection.
+The AccuVein imaging system provides users with a vein mapping representation of the underlying vascular system using a portable, handheld device with a laser scanner, laser processing system, and digital laser projection.

-The VeinViewer uses near-infrared light for monitoring veins in the blood.
+The Accuvein uses near-infrared light for monitoring veins in the blood.
 These veins show on the skin as high-definition maps.

 Veins can be highlighted by shorter wavelength (orange) light as deep as 3 mm, while longer wavelength (red) light can reach a depth of 6 mm on darker skins.

-What Are Some Ways to Visualize Veins Better?
+What Are Some Ways to Visualize Veins for Better Botox and Filler Treatment?

 Veins are visible using infrared light in two ways.
 One way is through the use of far-infrared (FIR).
 In addition, NIR light normally functions by obtaining images ranging from observing vein structures to performing segmentation.
 The researchers can visually distinguish veins using both types of IR cameras.